RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 </div>

 ## Playstyle Strategy
-Because Ruan Mei is SP positive (meaning she generates more skill points than uses them), it is recommended to go for a Skill > Basic > Basic playstyle.
+Because Ruan Mei is SP positive and her skill lasts for three turns, it is recommended to follow a Skill > Basic > Basic playstyle.
 Her skill should be used before your DPS characters take action so that your DPS can be buffed.
 With Ruan Mei's technique, 2pc Vonwacq, or enough SPD, this can easily be achieved.
 With Ruan Mei's technique, you can even save one skill point at the start of battle.

 Ideally, you want to cast Ruan Mei's ultimate every three turns (this will be referred to as 3T ult).
 This is so you can have as much ultimate uptime as possible.
 Ruan Mei's value mostly comes from her ultimate, so higher uptime means more buffs.
 The problem is that this is pretty difficult to achieve.
 Ruan Mei's signature light cone does not provide enough energy to achieve a 3T ult, and Energy Recharge buffs and stats are extremely rare.